feast-dev/kubernetes-github-runner/README.md

 ### Installation

 1. Make a copy of `deployment.yaml`.
-2. Edit the environmental variables based on the following variables:
+2. Edit the environmental variables:

 | Variable              | Description                                                                |
 |-----------------------|----------------------------------------------------------------------------|